Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Additional Experiments on

-We perform three different experiments to verify the LN.
-We first solve a regression problem on an invariant function, where the function maps two $\mathfrak{sl}(3)$ elements to a real number.
-In the second experiment, we fit an equivariant function that maps from $\mathfrak{sl}(3)$ to $\mathfrak{sl}(3)$.
-Lastly, we formulate a classification problem, where we classify among three Platonic solids.
-Across all three experiments, we compare our method with a standard 3-layer MLP by flattening the input to $\mathbb{R}^{K*C*N}$.
+We present two additional experiments on $\mathfrak{sl}(3)$, in which we ask the network to regress an invariant and an equivariant function.
+Across both experiments, we compare our method with a standard 3-layer MLP by flattening the input to $\mathbb{R}^{K\times C\times N}$.
 In addition, we set the feature dimension to 256 for all models.